a-blue-pig/Robotics_2020/README.md

-Welcome to the Robotics_2019 repository
+#Welcome to the Robotics_2020 repository
-Here you will find all the code pertaining to team 834B "the good team"
+##Here you will find all the code pertaining to team 834B "the good team"

+#The breakdown:
 Inside of src you can find the 3 main files:
--->Opcontrol.cpp
--->Autonomous.cpp
--->Initialize.cpp
+*opcontrol.cpp
+*autonomous.cpp
+*initialize.cpp

 Inside of include you can find the 2 API files:
 -->main.h